tonywong94/edge_pydb/README.md

 - **[label].cocube_smo7.hdf5**: These contain the CARMA CO data cubes and mask cubes, at a resolution of 7 arcsec (FWHM Gaussian beam).
 These tables have the same astrometric grid as those in **[label].2d_smo7.hdf5** and can be joined with those tables (but note values in the 2D table will be replicated along the velocity axis).

-Available datasets will expand over time, but current values for [label] include `edge_carma` (which uses a square sampling grid spaced by 3", sufficient for Nyquist sampling the CARMA beam) and `edge_carma_allpix` (all pixel values saved, resulting in much longer tables).
+Available datasets will expand over time, but current values for [label] include `edge_carma` (which uses a square sampling grid spaced by 3", sufficient for Nyquist sampling the CARMA beam), `edge_carma_hex` (which uses a hexagonal sampling grid and is still experimental) and `edge_carma_allpix` (all pixel values saved, resulting in much longer tables).

 ## References